tronprotocol/documentation-en/docs/mechanism-algorithm/account.md

 1. Use a wallet to generate the address and private key.
 To active the account, you need to transfer TRX or transfer token to the new created account.
 [Generate an account](https://tronscan.org/#/wallet/new)
 2. Use an account already existed in TRON network to create an account

-If you have enough frozen BandWidth Points, creating an account only consume your frozen BandWidth Points, otherwise, it burns 0.1 TRX.
+If you have enough staked BandWidth Points, creating an account only consume your staked BandWidth Points, otherwise, it burns 0.1 TRX.

 ## Key-pair Generation